Michael Finnissy: Early life

-He attended Hawes Down Infant and Junior schools, Bromley Technical High, and Beckenham and Penge Grammar schools and excelled in graphic art, mathematics, and English literature.
+He attended Hawes Down Infant and Junior schools, Bromley Technical High School, and Beckenham and Penge Grammar School, and excelled in graphic art, mathematics, and English literature.

 Student years

 Finnissy received the William Hurlstone composition prize at the Croydon Music Festival, a factor which assisted his parents' decision to let him apply to music college.

 He was then awarded a Foundation Scholarship to study at the Royal College of Music where he then studied with Bernard Stevens and Humphrey Searle.
 Soon after, he received an Octavia travelling scholarship to study in Italy with Roman Vlad.
 Finnissy was then able to befriend Brian Ferneyhough.

 In 1968, he wrote his first proper compositions.

 Professional career

 To earn money for his classes he took up a job as a répétiteur and freelanced at the London Contemporary Dance School and founded a department there, as well as working with numerous choreographers.

 In 1972 he made his concert début in the Galerie Schwartzes Kloster in Freiburg im Breisgau.
 Meanwhile, he had been appearing around Europe.

 Finnissy's first job as a composition teacher was at Dartington Summer School where he taught along with his colleague Ferneyhough and signed contracts with numerous publishers, including Oxford University Press.

 He had been a member of the ensemble Suoraan (founded by James Clarke and Richard Emsley) and then its artistic director since the early 1970s, then joining Ixion (founded and still directed by Andrew Toovey) in 1987 - in both of these groups he not only played the piano but also conducted concerts.

-Finnissy was invited to join by Justin Connolly to join the International Society for Contemporary Music and was President from 1990 to 1996.
+Finnissy was invited to join by Justin Connolly to join the International Society for Contemporary Music and was president from 1990 to 1996.
 He is currently an Honorary Member.

 He has attached to C.O.M.A. (initially known as the East London Late Starters Orchestra) since its inception, and is composer-in-residence Victorian College of the Arts and to the Gay and Lesbian Mardi Gras in Sydney.
 He has taught at the Royal Academy of Music, the University of Sussex, and is professor of composition at the University of Southampton and composer-in-residence at St. John's College, Cambridge.
 He won a competition to supply a violin solo test piece to the 1990 Carl Flesch International Violin Competition with Enek.

 Finnissy completed his Verdi Transcriptions for piano (which he started in 1972) in 2005.